angular/codelabs/homes-app/README.md

 # Angular Homes App
-- Install Angular if you don't have it installed
+- Install Angular if you don"t have it installed

   `npm install -g @angular/cli`